 Engagement: Ensure collaborative working between London government entities and their functional bodies (e.g. TfL) alongside the private sector and Business Improvement Districts (BIDS)

 The West End’s relevance and attractiveness may be at risk in the future as consumer tastes evolve and economic circumstances change.
-Findings are time-sensitive and relevant only to current conditions at the time of writing.
+With that caveat in mind, these findings are time-sensitive and relevant only to conditions at the time of writing.